On the number of distinct prime factors of a sum of super-powers: Introduction

 \section{Introduction}

 Given $k, \ell \in {\bf N}^+$, let $x_{i,j}$ be, for $1 \le i \le k$ and $0 \le j \le \ell$, some fixed rationals.
 Then, consider the $\QQb$-valued sequence $(s_n)_{n\ge 1}$ obtained by taking

-for every $n \in \NNb^+$ (see Section \ref{sec:notations} for notation used, but not defined, in this introduction); we refer to $s_n$ a sum of superpowers of degree $\ell$, for it is more general, and has typically (i.e., except for trivial cases) a much faster growth rate, than a sum of powers.
-Note that $(s_n)_{n \ge 1}$ includes as a special case any integer sequence $(t_n)_{n \ge 1}$ of general term
+for every $n \in \NNb^+$ (notations and terminology, if not explained, are standard or should be clear from the context); we refer to $s_n$ as a sum of super-powers of degree $\ell$.
+Notice that $(s_n)_{n \ge 1}$ includes as a special case any $\QQb$-valued sequence of general term